 MilkWorks is excited to offer Telehealth Lactation Consultations in addition to screened in-person visits.
 Give us a call in Lincoln (402.423.6402) or Omaha (402.502.0617) or our home-based services in York (402.710.8577) if you have any questions or to make an appointment today!

 The American Academy of Pediatrics recommends that all babies have a feeding assessment between day three and day five to assess latch and weight gain.
+Lactation support is a covered service with most major insurance providers and Nebraska Medicaid.
 You are welcome to call MilkWorks in Lincoln (402.423.6402) or Omaha (402.502.0617) or our home-based services in York (402.710.8577) and schedule an appointment with one of our International Board-Certified Lactation Consultants (IBCLCs) or our Breastfeeding Medicine Specialist, Dr. Kathy Leeper.

 MilkWorks is in-network with all major private insurance plans and all Nebraska Medicaid plans for consultations.
 If you do not have any insurance, we can offer you a reduced, out-of-pocket fee.

 Lactation Consultation Options -